AlexandrovLab/TMB_plotter/README.md

 ```
 4. **cutoff**:  *The minimum number of mutations required in a sample to be included in a plot*
 ```
-defaulted at 1
+defaulted at 1, must be larger than or equal to 0
 ```
 5. **output**:  *outputfile name*
 ```
-defaulted is "TMB_plot.pdf"
+defaulted at "TMB_plot.pdf"
 ```
 6. **redbar**:  *redbar location*
 ```